Learn more

 SPCA believes that strong animal welfare standards are good for animals, farmers, consumers, and the environment.
 The reputation of New Zealand’s farming sector is important, and animal welfare is an essential part of the conversation.

 SPCA advocates for continuous improvement in farmed animal welfare through advocacy, consumer education, and our SPCA Certified programme.
-SPCA respects that some of our supporters consume animal products and also that someof our supporters choose not to.
-Where people do consume animal products, we encourage them to make achievable changes to improve the lives of farmed animals, such as consuming fewer but higher welfare animal products.
+SPCA respects that some of our supporters consume animal products while others choose not to.
+We encourage people who consume animal products to make achievable changes to improve the lives of farmed animals, such as consuming fewer but higher welfare animal products.

-SPCA is committed to always be there to advocate for farmed animal welfare.
+SPCA is committed to always advocate for the welfare of all animals.
 Together we can raise the bar of animal welfare for farmed animals.